Canadadry/LuaLibMatrix/README.md

 * count :  count of many matrix are still in memory
 * encode : return row, col and a base64 string of matrix data
 * decode : provide row, col and a base64 string of matrix data to load matrix
+* map :  map a function to every cell of the matrix
+* rows :  return the number of rows of a matrix
+* columns :  return the number of columns of a matrix